sachsom95/Python_blog/_posts/2020-05-25-list_and_tuples.markdown

 author: "Sachin Soman"
 comments: true
 ---
-Python `tuple` and `list` are really interesting if we don't keep a keen eye on the documentation, we may miss several important fine prints.
+Python `tuple` and `list` are really interesting, if we don't keep a keen eye on the documentation, we may miss several important fine prints.
-I will in this page not include the common stuff only things I see as stuff that I may forget will be here
+I will in this page not include the common stuff only those things I see as stuff that I may forget will be presented.

 First lets initialize a `list`
 {% highlight ruby %}